Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding

 In this section, we first formalize the \AlgName~(\algabb) algorithm, implementing the dynamic programming efficiently in a principled way as shown in~\algtabref{alg:spectral_control}, whose theoretical property will be analyzed in the next section.
-In \AlgName~(\algabb), there are three main components, \begin{enumerate}[leftmargin=*] \item \textit{Generating spectral dynamic embedding (Line~\ref{algline:spectral_embedding} in Algorithm \ref{alg:spectral_control}, which calls Algorithm \ref{alg:spectral_feat_generation} as a subroutine.}) To generate the spectral dynamic embedding, we consider either using random features as a finite-dimensional truncation of the Bochner random features, or the Nystr\"om method as a finite-dimensional truncation of the Mercer features. \begin{itemize}[leftmargin = *] \item {\bf Random features.} Following~\lemref{prop:linear_mdp}, we construct finite-dimensional $\phi$ by Monte-Carlo approximation, building $\psi_{\mathrm{rf}} = [\psi_{\omega_i}]_{i=1}^m$, where $\omega_i\sim\Ncal\rbr{0, \sigma^{-2} I}$.
-We then concatenate $\psi_{\mathrm{rf}}$ with $r$ to form $\phi$. \item {\bf Nystr\"om features.} At a high level, we use the Nystr\"om method \cite{williams2001using} to obtain the Nystr\"om feature decomposition of $k_\alpha(\cdot,\cdot) \approx \varphi_{\mathrm{nys}}(\cdot)^\top \varphi_{\mathrm{nys}}(\cdot)$ for some $\varphi_{\mathrm{nys}}(\cdot) \in \mathbb{R}^m$ by drawing $n_{\mathrm{nys}}$ random samples (note we always choose $m \leq n_{\mathrm{nys}}$) and then working with the eigendecomposition of the corresponding Gram matrix; we derive and motivate the Nystr\"om method in greater detail in \appref{appendix:derivation_of_nystrom}.
-Then, noting that
+In \AlgName~(\algabb), there are three main components, \begin{enumerate}[leftmargin=*] \item \textit{Generating spectral dynamics embedding (Line~\ref{algline:spectral_embedding} in Algorithm \ref{alg:spectral_control}, which calls Algorithm \ref{alg:spectral_feat_generation} as a subroutine.}) To generate the spectral dynamics embedding, we consider either using random features as a finite-dimensional truncation of the Bochner random features, or the Nystr\"om method as a finite-dimensional truncation of the Mercer features. \begin{itemize}[leftmargin = *] \item {\bf Random features.} Following~\lemref{prop:linear_mdp}, we construct finite-dimensional $\phi$ by Monte-Carlo approximation, building $\psi_{\mathrm{rf}} = [\psi_{\omega_i,b_i}]_{i=1}^m$, where $\omega_i\sim\Ncal\rbr{0, \frac{1}{\sigma^2} I}$ and $b_i \sim U([0,2\pi])$.
+We concatenate $\psi_{\mathrm{rf}}$ with $r$ to form $\phi$.